andygrunwald/go-jira/README.md

 }
 ```

+#### Bearer - Personal Access Tokens (self-hosted Jira)

+For **self-hosted Jira** (v8.14 and later), Personal Access Tokens (PATs) were introduced.
+Similar to the API tokens, PATs are a safe alternative to using username and password for authentication with scripts and integrations.
+PATs use the Bearer authentication scheme.
+Read more about jira PATs [here](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html).

+See [examples/bearerauth](examples/bearerauth/main.go) for how to use the Bearer authentication scheme with Jira in Go.

 #### Basic (self-hosted Jira)

 Password-based API authentication works for self-hosted Jira **only**, and has been [deprecated for users of Atlassian Cloud](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth/).

-The above token authentication example may be used, substituting a user's password for a generated token.
+Depending on your version of Jira, either of the above token authentication examples may be used, substituting a user's password for a generated token.

 #### Authenticate with OAuth